-For a stay packed with amenities and beloved characters, we’ve got you covered.
-StudyFinds set out to do the research for you, visiting 10 expert websites to put together this list of the best hotels at Disney World.
+Before you check into your stay, let’s dive into the top five hotels that make for a magical trip.
+StudyFinds set out to do the research for you, visiting 10 expert websites to put together this list of the best Disney World hotels.
 If you’ve got your own suggestions, please leave them in the comments below!

-The List: Best Disney World Hotels, Per Experts
+The List: Best Disney World Hotels, According to Travel Experts

-“We almost warn against staying at Disney’s Polynesian Village Resort because it’s going to set the bar pretty high for future Disney resort stays,” says The Points Guy.
+“We almost warn against staying at Disney’s Polynesian Village Resort because it’s going to set the bar pretty high for future Disney resort stays,” writes The Points Guy.

-Food, as always, is king, “The Polynesian Village Resort has great dining options: Trader Sam’s Grog Grotto serves up tiki drinks with a touch of Disney magic, Dole Whips are available at Pineapple Lanai, and guests rave about the breakfast and dinner at ‘Ohana,'” notes Travel and Leisure.
+Food, as always, is king, “The Polynesian Village Resort has great dining options: Trader Sam’s Grog Grotto serves up tiki drinks with a touch of Disney magic, Dole Whips are available at Pineapple Lanai, and guests rave about the breakfast and dinner at ‘Ohana,” adds Travel and Leisure.

 It’s a true destination location, “Start each day by greeting giraffes, zebras, and other animals when you stay at Disney’s Animal Kingdom Lodge.
 With an African safari feel, this resort offers an experience unlike anything found elsewhere in the United States,” says Travel and Leisure.

-It has a built-in attraction that other hotels don’t offer, “When you stay at Animal Kingdom Lodge, you’ll have the opportunity to book a room with views of this resort’s FOUR savannas.
-According to the Disney website, Animal Kingdom Lodge is home to over 200 different animals,” mentions Disney Food Blog.
+It has a built-in attraction that other hotels don’t offer: “When you stay at Animal Kingdom Lodge, you’ll have the opportunity to book a room with views of this resort’s FOUR savannas.
+According to the Disney website, Animal Kingdom Lodge is home to over 200 different animals,” points out Disney Food Blog.

 You might also be interested in: